lfrestrepog/if-docs/website/docs/05-models/boavizta.md

 # Boavizta

+**Please note** Boavizta is a community cmodel, not part of the IF standard library.
+This means the IF core team are not closely monitoring these models to keep them up to date.
+You should do your own research before implemnting them!

 [Boavizta](https://boavizta.org/) is an environmental impact calculator that exposes an API we use in IEF to retrieve energy and embodied carbon estimates.

 ## Implementation